-Campbell was caught scandal-mongering early on and was recorded having to backpedal on a series of bogus claims he had made (suggesting Russians were using one of my sites, suggesting this site was "reaching out to the CIA", claiming there were fabrications of evidence on this site, claiming there was disinformation and suggesting I was being paid by "The Russians", etc.)
+Campbell was then caught scandal-mongering and feeding false and misleading information to sources as part of his early efforts to construct a narrative.
+In December 2017, after an initial conversation in which Campbell had made various unsubstantiated allegations, Campbell was recorded having to backpedal on a series of false claims he had made (suggesting Russians were using one of my sites, suggesting this site was "reaching out to the CIA", claiming there were fabrications of evidence on this site, claiming there was "disinformation" and suggesting I was being "paid by the Russians", etc.)

-On January 21, 2018, the same VIPS associate called Campbell out in front of VIPS founders and three editors of a technology publication (that Campbell had hoped to have publish his false accusations.)
+On January 21, 2018, the same VIPS associate called Campbell out in front of VIPS founders and three editors of a technology publication (that Campbell had hoped to have publish his nonsense.)

-Campbell was asked explicitly to support allegations he had made including the claim that my site was "linked to follow-on operations supporting Russia".
+Campbell was asked explicitly to provide evidence of wrong doing and was reminded that he had already been asked to back up allegations (such as claiming that my site was "linked to follow-on operations supporting Russia") previously.

-Again, Campbell was unable to support his claims and his first attempt at a hit-piece fell apart before it was published.
+Again, Campbell was unable to do this and his first attempt at a hit-piece fell apart before it was published.

-Unfortunately, though, later in 2018, Campbell discovered a publication with a more permissive editorial policy that was amenable to disseminating unsubstantiated allegations, while neglecting to exercise due diligence in verifying the veracity of Campbell's assertions.
+Unfortunately, though, later in 2018, Campbell discovered a publication that was amenable to disseminating unsubstantiated allegations, while neglecting to exercise due diligence in verifying the veracity of Campbell's assertions.

 On July 31, 2018, an article by Campbell alleging that I had ran a "Pro-Kremlin Disinformation Campaign" was published by Computer Weekly.
 Despite the allegations made, the article failed to demonstrate what the headline alleged.